Snow Flake Motel: History

 In approximately 1958, Sahag Sarkisian approached Taliesin Associated Architects, a design firm headed by Frank Lloyd Wright, about designing a luxury motel at this location.
 One of Sarkisian's personal friends had recently moved into a house designed by Wright, and Sarkisian had decided to consult with Wright about the project.
 Although it is reported that Wright himself had some involvement in the initial plans for the motel, it is not clear to what extent, and the final contract between Sarkisian and Taliesin was signed in June 1960, after Wright's death.
 Wright's son-in-law and protege, William Wesley Peters, completed the plans for the hotel and delivered them in August of that year.

 Construction on the motel began in 1961, and it opened in 1962.
 The motel, with its luxury amenities, was initially highly successful.
 However, Sarkisian was inexperienced in the hospitality business, and a series of personal tragedies caused him to lose interest in the property.
 The motel declined during the 1970s, and in 1979 Sarkisian sold it to William and Carlene Lymburner.
 They rehabilitated the hotel, selling it in 1986.
 The motel went through a number of subsequent owners, and by 1996 had morphed into the St. Joseph Inn which was intended to serve long-term residents.
 The motel was demolished on March 27, 2006.

+In 2025 township trustees approved a planned unit development to be built on the site.